ll7/scenario_runner/Docs/Execute_an_automated_test_case.md

 The second and third option is to run a fully- or an semi-automated scenario including recording and evaluation.

+In addition the semi-automated approach is extended to run a list of scenarios automated.

+Finally, the penultimate section briefly explains why a semi-automated approach is preferred over an automated approach.

 ## I.)  Running all scenarios of one scenario class
 It is possible to execute a sequence of scenarios, that belong to the same class, e.g. the "FollowLeadingVehicle" class.